Our team

 Please note that we are not yet scheduling new patients for Joshua.
 Former patients from his previous practice may scroll down to add their name to be contacted.

 Joshua Lumsden (he/him) brings expertise, empathy, and a forward-thinking approach to queer-affirming primary care.
-A proud Seattleite since 2003, Joshua was born and raised in Southwest Washington, and has built his career as a trusted healthcare provider for the LGBTQIA+ community.
+A proud Seattleite since 2003, Joshua was born and raised in Southwest Washington.
 As a physician assistant who specializes in queer affirming primary care for adults, he blends his evidence-based clinical skills with an approach that is candid and compassionate.
 Prior to working as a physician associate, he worked in mental health and developmental disabilities case management for eleven years.

-A dynamic educator and advocate, Joshua frequently lectures nationally and locally on HIV care and gender-affirming health.
-As President of the Washington Academy of Physician Assistants and co-host of The PA Playbook podcast, he champions professional growth and advocacy for the physician assistant community.
+Joshua lectures nationally and locally on HIV care and gender-affirming health.
+He is a past president of the Washington Academy of Physician Associates.
 In 2022, he was honored with the inaugural Carol Verga Advanced Practice Provider of the Year award from Virginia Mason Franciscan Health.

 Joshua’s patient care philosophy is science based, and focuses on preventing chronic conditions, while emphasizing patient autonomy.
 He emphasizes creating a safe, sex-positive space where patients are encouraged to make decisions that align with their personal goals and values.